-An initial survey of the damage was completed and up to 45,780 acres of commercial forestland are affected.
-Within this area, the concentrations of the main storm severity will be ground surveyed and locations of the salvageable areas will be identified by MTE forestry staff.
+An initial survey of the damage was completed and up to 19,478 acres of commercial forestland are affected.
+Within this area, field surveys by MTE Forestry staff will be completed to identify locations of the salvageable areas.

 Proposed Action and Alternatives